 To the west you will find the Ponente beach; it is 1.8 kilometers long and it goes from the historic center to the mouth of the Livenza river, between Caorle and Porto Santa Margherita, and the stretch of sea that faces it is characterized by floating platforms.
 Both have bathing establishments with all services waiting for you, as well as long stretches of free beach distributed over the entire beach.

 Lido di Venezia is almost as long as the island where it’s located, just 3 kilometers from the city of Venice.
 On this 12-kilometers long beach, there are sections which belong to private resorts who rent sunbeds and parasols although, on the far ends of the Lido, you can still find some free sections.
 The beach is sandy and sea rather clean despite its proximity to the old town of Venice.
 Getting to Lido di Venezia from the city is also made easy as vaporettos (sea buses) operate regularly between the two.

 5. Alberoni Beach

-Located on the southernmost strip of Lido di Venezia, Alberoni is one of those beaches that somehow managed to stay under the radar despite its unparalleled beauty.
+Alberoni beach is located on the southernmost strip of Lido di Venezia, and it’s one of those beaches that somehow managed to stay under the radar despite its unparalleled beauty.
 It’s surrounded by sand dunes and pine trees while the perfectly soft sand that stretches for miles on end provides visitors with fantastic opportunities for relaxation in perfect peacefulness.
 Alberoni offers some decent bars where you can grab a snack or a drink but you can also rent parasols or sunbeds in case you haven’t got your own.
 It won’t take you more than a 30-minute ferry ride from Venice to reach this beach which is why many locals actually prefer it over other more touristy spots on the Lido.

 6. Cavallino Beach